 Safety and ethics

 It should go without saying that educational toys you buy for your child should be both safe and ethically sourced.
 So: always read the labels on the toys you are purchasing, keep up to date with news and developments in the toy-making industry and always buy from reputable distributors.
-Australian readers can buy educational toys from Only Online shopping.
+Australian readers can buy educational toys online.

 Disclosure: This is a sponsored guest post brought to you by our friends at oo.com.au.